telerik/xaml-docs/controls/radscheduleview/localization.md

 ##  Localization Using Custom Localization Manager

-The other way to localize your __RadScheduleView__ control is to create a class that derives from the __LocalizationManager__ object and to override its method __GetStringOverride()__.
+The other way to localize your __RadScheduleView__ control is to create a class that derives from the __ScheduleViewLocalizationManager__ object and to override its method __GetStringOverride()__.
 The logic is pretty simple, you just have to create a switch statement and return the correct translation for each resource key, as it is shown below:

 #### __C#__

 {{region radscheduleview-localization_4}}
-	public class CustomLocalizationManager : LocalizationManager
+	public class CustomLocalizationManager : ScheduleViewLocalizationManager
 	{
 	   public override string GetStringOverride( string key ) {